 Setting off for the destination she’d routed on my map, I had driven no more than a kilometer when I pulled over.
 It didn’t seem right.
 I turned around and headed back up the highway.

 Christine was standing in the parking area worriedly looking up the highway.
-Frustrated that I had even left extra time so I could be early, I was grateful when she brushed away my apologies and assured me we could still go riding if I was up for it.
+Frustrated that I had even left extra time so I could be early and was still late, I was grateful when she brushed away my apologies and assured me we could still go riding if I was up for it.

 Far larger and more muscular than your average horse, he was a beauty with thick feather, an underbelly of long hair, and crystal blue eyes.

 Annnd a mustache.
 A bona fide mustache.

 The ladies told me he was an Irish Cob, a horse that was bred in Ireland and used for pulling wagons, for dressage because of their elegant gait, and for student riders because of their calm, gentle nature.
-I was smitten!

 Christine gave me a helmet, which felt alien compared to my customary cowboy hat, but when in Switzerland…

 I gave Willow a good brushing and watched while Christine saddled him, taking note of how she did it so I could do it on my own next time.